Funding opportunity

 • applications that exceed 12 months in duration

-• unsolicited resubmissions of proposals that have previously been considered by us or any other funder
+• unsolicited resubmissions of applications that have previously been considered by us or any other funder

 • applications requesting contributions to large facilities, purchase of equipment that constitute common elements of a well-found laboratory (such as centrifuges, fridges, incubators and so on) or for buildings and other types of infrastructures